 NBC’s Peacock has landed — and it’s what most TV-industry insiders thought it would be.
 Comcast-owned NBCUniversal has just started presenting the details of its long-anticipated streaming play to investors and the media via a no-doubt splashy spectacle at the famed SNL Studio 8H.
-But based on press releases detailing the big points of the service, there aren’t any huge shocks: It’ll roll out first to Comcast cable and internet subscribers on April 15, and then go national around the time of the Olympics on July 15.
-There’ll be multiple price points and tiers (it’s a bit confusing), and lots of content from various arms of the NBCU empire, from news to sports to Law & Order.
+But based on press releases detailing the service, there aren’t any huge shocks: It’ll roll out first to Comcast cable and internet subscribers on April 15, and then go national around July 15, which would have been timed to the now-postponed Olympics.
+There’ll be multiple price points and tiers (it’s a bit confusing), and content from various arms of the NBCU empire, from news to sports to Law & Order.
 The closest thing to a paradigm-shift: NBC’s two big late-night shows will now premiere first on Peacock, hours before airing on NBC.

 In terms of price and access, Peacock is taking a multi-feathered approach.
 The basic, ad-supported service — called Peacock Free — will have over 7,500 hours of programming, including full seasons of vintage shows, lots of news and sports, and Spanish-language programs.
 There’ll be some next-day reruns of NBC shows (but only first-year series) and select eps of Peacock Originals like the new Saved by the Bell follow-up.
 Anyone with a broadband connection can get it for free.